Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Abstract

 \section{Abstract}

 A short clip of video may contain progression of multiple events and an interesting story line.
 A human need to capture both the event in every shot and associate them together to understand the story behind it.
-In this work, we present a new multi-shot video understanding benchmark \dataset with detailed shot-level captions and comprehensive video summaries.
+In this work, we present a new multi-shot video understanding benchmark \dataset with detailed shot-level captions, comprehensive video summaries and question-answering pairs.
 To facilitate better semantic understanding of videos, we provide captions for both visual signals and human narrations.
-We design several distinct tasks including single-shot video and narration captioning, multi-shot video summarization, and video retrieval with shot descriptions.
-Preliminary experiments show some challenges to generate a long and comprehensive video summary.
-Nevertheless, the generated imperfect summaries can already significantly boost the performance of existing video understanding tasks such as video question-answering, promoting an under-explored setting of video understanding with detailed summaries.
+We design several distinct tasks including single-shot video captioning, multi-shot video summarization, and multi-shot video question answering.
+Preliminary experiments show some challenges to generate a long and comprehensive video summary for multi-shot videos.
+Nevertheless, the generated imperfect summaries can already achieve competitive performance on existing video understanding tasks such as video question-answering, promoting an under-explored setting of video understanding with detailed summaries.